 The world is currently facing rapid changes that are triggering conservation crises at a global scale.
 There is an increasing need for conservation leaders who can tackle the major issues and drive change for a more sustainable future.
 The MPhil in Conservation Leadership, offered by Cambridge University, aims to train students to address the conservation issues we currently face in an integrative and interdisciplinary manner and develop the necessary skills that students need to lead and act effectively.

 Dr Chris Sandbrook, Lecturer in Conservation Leadership, chats to Conservation Careers Founder Dr Nick Askew about the nature of the course and benefits for graduates.
-If you would like to find out more about this exciting degree, applications for October 2015 are now open (closes 2nd December 2014).

 How would you describe the MPhil in Conservation Leadership?

 The easiest way to describe the course is that it is a bit like an MBA in Conservation.
 What we are trying to do is to help establish conservation professionals who have been working in conservation for a number of years and have shown signs that they have potential to be quite significant leaders in conservation in the future.

 We are trying to help them to get the practical skills needed to achieve that, so the course is a combination of understanding emerging themes and concepts in conservation alongside more practical training such as management, human resources, doing media interviews and that sort of thing.

 Developing the soft skills that people need to succeed in organisations is important because we get a lot of people who are currently conservation leaders and admit that they have never had any specific training to do the jobs that they do.
 They have really just done biology, maybe a PhD, quite a lot of ecological fieldwork and then all of a sudden they find themselves with a team of fifty people and budgets to manage and they haven’t had any training to look after that side of things.
 That is the gap that we are trying to plug with this course.